 Sandwiched between Switzerland and Austria is the world’s sixth smallest country rich in beauty and mountains.
 Liechtensteinis the last remnant of the Holy Roman Empire and is still ruled to this very day by the Liechtenstein family that lives in the castle on the hill.
 Although this country doesn’t look like more than a dot on the map, there is plenty to see and do here in this laid back relaxing atmosphere.

 Visit during the winter for some excellent intermediate skiing on Malbun and return to a place where the hills aren’t overcrowded and only a handful of chalets and hotels grace the hillside.
-Catch a glimpse of the historical and imposing castle Schloss Vaduz where the royal family if often spotted skiing in and out of.
-In the summer there are a bountiful number of hiking and cycling trails that offer spectacular views of cliffs, villages and the lush green forests.
-In fact you can cycle from Switzerland to Austria through this country in just a few short hours.
+Catch a glimpse of the historical and imposing castle Schloss Vaduz where the royal family is often spotted skiing in and out of.
+In the summer there are a bountiful number of hiking and cycling trails that offer spectacular views of cliffs, villages, and lush green forests.
+In fact, you can cycle from Switzerland to Austria through this country in just a few short hours.
 We suggest spending at least a few days here exploring the beauty, friendly locals, vineyards, and village-side mountains.

 7. St. Kitts and Nevis

 Amongst the cruise ships that dock here, the luxury hotels and the private jet terminal are natural reminders of what this island once was.
 Travel along the scenic railway that was designed to transport sugar cane or head to Brimstone Hill Fortress National Park; a UNESCO World Heritage Site that offers excellent views as it sits atop a volcanic peak.
-St. Kitts offers a bustling nightlife, adrenaline pumping activities such as zip lining and is the bigger of the two islands.
-On the other hand if you want peace and quiet Nevis offers a handful of gorgeous beaches and a quaint capital city.
+St. Kitts offers bustling nightlife, adrenaline-pumping activities such as zip-lining, and is the bigger of the two islands.
+On the other hand, if you want peace and quiet Nevis offers a handful of gorgeous beaches and a quaint capital city.
 It is easy to see why this small country begs to be explored and can take multiple visits to understand all it has to offer.

-The Maldives are for the traveler that wants to discover the underwater life; for the diver or snorkeler who longs to be in the water and is happy to curl up on the beach in between dives.
+The Maldives is for the traveler that wants to discover the underwater life; for the diver or snorkeler who longs to be in the water and is happy to curl up on the beach in between dives.
 From baby sharks to manta rays to thousands of colorful fish to wrecks to huge coral walls to massive caves, the opportunities are endless as to what you might see in these extremely warm waters.
-The white sand beaches, crystal blue waters and the choice of accommodations make this country worth every penny it costs to visit.
+The white-sand beaches, crystal blue waters, and the choice of accommodations make this country worth every penny it costs to visit.